Wizard rock

-Wizard rock (or Wrock) is a type of novelty rock music themed around the Harry Potter franchise.
+Wizard rock (or Wrock) is an evolving type of novelty rock music and filk music themed around the Harry Potter franchise.
 The music was largely prevalent in the United States in the early 2000s.
 Wizard rock initially started in Massachusetts with Harry and the Potters, though it has grown internationally.

 Characteristics

 Leading bands in this genre include Harry and the Potters and Draco and the Malfoys.
 Although most listeners of the genre are fans of Harry Potter, some bands have attracted listeners outside of the books' fanbase.
 Wizard rock songs are often written from the point of view of a particular character in the books, usually the character who features in the band's name.
 In contrast to mainstream bands that have some songs incorporating literary references among a wider repertoire of music (notably Led Zeppelin to The Lord of the Rings), wizard rock bands take their inspiration entirely from the Harry Potter universe.
 When performing live, wizard rock bands often cosplay, or dress as, characters from the novels.
 Some bands perform at fan conventions.